 It wouldn’t be a Yakuza game without an abundance of side activities, and Like a Dragon delivers here, too.
 If you’re not having fun with the current task at hand or want a break from the story, several lengthy side activities or pursuits are around to occupy your time.
 Yokohama is home to several great diversions, including a Mario Kart-like Dragon Karting series, complete with racing rivals, powerups, and tiered tournaments.
 I spent much of my time in the oddly engaging management sim, where you hire people to run a variety of different businesses to increase profits, and then take on investors in board-room battles.
 It’s similar in spirit to the cabaret management or baseball simming in previous entries, and it’s a fun way to make a lot of money for upgrades and consumables.

 Like a Dragon is a departure from the games that came before it, but I found those changes to be revitalizing.
 As much as I enjoyed the Yakuza formula, it was definitely a formula.
 Like a Dragon has enough familiar elements to make it feel like, at its heart, it’s a Yakuza game.
 All the while, I fully appreciated how much of a new identity this entry is establishing.
 Here’s hoping this is the first step in yet another great journey for the series.

-It’s a new direction for the series, but Like a Dragon captures the essence of what came before while setting out on its own journey.
+With the launch of Like A Dragon on PS5, read about how this fantastic turn-based RPG captures the essence of what came before while setting out on its own journey.